-Of the four circuits to have addressed the question, three have held that the delegation of quorum authority was valid.
-The United States Court of Appeals for the First Circuit was the first circuit to address the issue and found the delegation valid, with relatively little analysis.
+The First, Fourth, and Seventh Circuits have all found that opinions and orders issued by the two-member Board are valid based on the plain language of section 3 without the need to reach the second step of the Chevron deference analysis.
 See Ne.
 Land Servs., Ltd. v.
 NLRB, 560 F.3d 36 (1st Cir.
 2009), petition for cert. filed, 78 U.S.L.W.
 3098 (Aug.
-18, 2009) (No. 09-213).
+18, 2009) (No. 09-213); New Process Steel, L.P., 564 F.3d 840; Narricot Indus., L.P. v.
+NLRB, 587 F.3d 654 (4th Cir.
+2009).
+The First Circuit was the first circuit court to address the issue and found the delegation valid, with relatively little analysis.
+See Ne.
+Land Servs., Ltd., 560 F.3d 36.
 In Northeastern Land Services, the issue arose as an ancillary issue to the employer's appeal from the NLRB's finding that it violated the Act by maintaining an overbroad confidentiality provision and subsequently discharging an employee for violating the provision.
 See id. at 37.

-Noting that the Board had delegated its power to three Members, one of whom subsequently vacated the Board, the court found the delegation valid because of the Act's language that "'[a] vacancy in the Board shall not impair the right of the remaining members to exercise all of the powers of the Board."
+Noting that the Board had delegated its power to three Members, one of whom subsequently vacated the Board, the court found the delegation valid because of the Act's plain language that "[a] vacancy in the Board shall not impair the right of the remaining members to exercise all of the powers of the Board."
 Id. at 41 (quoting 29 U.S.C. § 153(b)) (alteration in original).
-The court also cited with approval a memorandum prepared by the Office of Legal

-Counsel of the Department of Justice, on which the Board relied in making its delegation, that supported the view that a delegation to two Members would be valid.
+The court also cited with approval a memorandum prepared by the Office of Legal Counsel of the Department of Justice, on which the Board relied in making its delegation, that supported the view that a delegation to two Members would be valid.
 See 560 F.3d at 41 (citing Quorum Requirements, Memorandum from M. Edward Whelan III, Principal Deputy Assistant Attorney Gen., Office of Legal Counsel, (Mar.
 4, 2003), available at 2003 WL 24166831 ("Whelan Memo")).

 The Seventh Circuit came to the same conclusion on May 1, 2009.
-See New Process Steel, L.P. v.
-NLRB, 564 F.3d 840 (7th Cir.
-2009), petition for cert. filed 77 U.S.L.W.
-3670 (May 22, 2009) (No. 08-1457).
+See New Process Steel, L.P., 564 F.3d 840.
 The delegation issue in New Process Steel also arose as a jurisdictional objection to the Board's finding that the employer had violated the Act by repudiating the collective bargaining agreement and wrongfully withdrawing recognition from the union.
-See 564 F.3d at 845, 849-51, 851-52.
+See id. at 845, 849-51, 851-52.
 The court began its analysis with a plain reading of section 3(b) of the Act and concluded that: